timjogorman/RicherEventDescription/guidelines.md

 \label{alinks

-The next annotation performed on the data is the ALINK (or ``aspectual link'') annotation.
+The next annotation performed on the data is the ALINK (or "aspectual link") annotation.
 ALINKs are created between an aspectual EVENT and a non-aspectual EVENT.
 Any EVENT previously marked with the class ASPECTUAL will be ALINKed to another, non-aspectual event, and you will never make an ALINK which includes a TIMEX3 or two non-aspectual